stylesm/universityofnottingham.github.io/docs/Standards/continuous-integration.md

-!!! success "We use [Visual Studio Team Services][VSTS] to automate builds and testing."
+!!! success "We use [Visual Studio Team Services][VSTS] to automate builds and testing of private repositories."

+!!! success "We use [Travis-CI] to automate builds and testing of public repositories."

 All projects should have their build tasks completed automatically on pushes to most branches.